 High stress environments or situations, trauma, and alcohol or substance use are also thought to be contributing factors to the development of bipolar disorder.

 There was a time when bipolar disorder was confused with other mental health disorders such as schizophrenia or unipolar depression.
-Today, however, clinicians have a greater understanding of the illness and can identify signs and symptoms of bipolar disorder and, in most cases, can effectively and safely treat it.
+Today, however, clinicians have a greater understanding of the illness and can identify the signs and symptoms of bipolar disorder and, in most cases, can effectively and safely treat it.
 Proper diagnosis and treatment can help people with bipolar disorder lead active and healthy lives.

 Highs and lows associated with emotion are usually temporary for most people.
 People with bipolar disorder, however, experience more dramatic changes in mood.
 These shifts are often referred to as bipolar phases or bipolar episodes.
 Mood swings related to bipolar disorder shift from periods of mania to periods of depression.
-These episodes are described as manic, hypomanic, or depressive states, depending on the individual’s mood or behavior.
-Bipolar mood swings may happen at any time, without warning, and may last for long periods of time.

-Mania is characterized by the excitement that manifests as mental and physical hyperactivity, the elevation of mood, and disorganized behavior.
+Mania is characterized by excitement that manifests as mental and physical hyperactivity, the elevation of mood, and disorganized behavior.
 Hypomania is a less severe form of mania.
-During episodes of hypomania, mood and energy levels are heightened, but they are not “out of control.”
-The depressive symptoms associated with bipolar disorder are very similar to those of other major depressive episodes.
+During episodes of hypomania, mood and energy levels are heightened, but they are not “out of control”.
+The depressive symptoms associated with bipolar disorder are similar to those of other major depressive episodes.
 Individuals may experience significant sadness, hopelessness, irritability, and changes in appetite, sleep patterns, or weight.